 (maybe) “lacy”

 Okay, it’s a “maybe” because my primary theories about the subject of this song include Sabrina, Gracie Abrams, and Taylor Swift.
-That being said, I shall present my rather strong case for Sabrina.
+That being said, I’ll present my case for Sabrina.
 In the second verse, Olivia sings, “Dazzling starlet, Bardot reincarnate” and also references hair ribbons.
 If you’ve ever seen photos of Brigitte Bardot and the “Espresso” singer, you know this description fits Sabrina, *a frequent hair ribbon-wearer*, pretty accurately.
 Taking our analysis a step further, Olivia also says: “You got the one thing that I want.”
 I dare say, I interpreted the “one thing” as a friendship or mentor/mentee relationship with Taylor Swift.
-(Olivia and Taylor have low-key been in a cold war ever since Taylor claimed that “deja vu” sounds like “Cruel Summer” and ended up with 50 percent of Olivia’s royalties from that SOUR track.)
+(Olivia and Taylor haven’t publicly interacted since Taylor claimed that “deja vu” sounds like “Cruel Summer” and ended up with 50 percent of Olivia’s royalties from that SOUR track.)

 Sabrina Carpenter Songs About Olivia Rodrigo